 Microeconomics is introduced, including such areas of decision making as individual demand theory, cost theory, production theory, and the structure of markets.

-Prerequisite: Completion of College Mathematics Competency.
+Prerequisite: Completion of College Mathematics Milestone.

 Offered: Fall, Spring, Summer.

 ECON 215 - Principles of Macroeconomics (3)

 The U.S. economy as a whole is considered and problems of inflation and recession are explored by examining aggregate demand, aggregate supply, national product and income, and the influence of money and interest rates on the economy.